debatelab/evidence-seeker-platform/README.md

 ```

 If using a workspace-aware install, the root `package-lock.json` will include the frontend workspace resolution.

-### CI Notes
-* GitHub Actions workflow pins Node 24.0.2 for the frontend job.
-* Optional dependency wildcard declared in `frontend/package.json` under `optionalDependencies` ensures Linux runners retrieve the correct Rollup native binary when needed.

-### Fallback (If Stuck on Node 20)
-You can keep the wildcard optional dependency and attempt a retry strategy, but sporadic install failures may occur due to npm’s older handling of platform-specific packages.
-Upgrading is strongly recommended.

 ## **�📊 Data Model Overview**